krishnaw14/AE-308/README.md

 ### Solution

-The matlab code, plots and detailed report of the design process has been uploaded.
+The matlab code, plots and detailed report of the design process have been uploaded.
 The required specifiactions were achieved by two controllers - one used 4 lag compensators in cascade and other used a lag and a lead compensator in cascade.
 The first controller achived a better accuracy and response time and but the second controller has a simpler design procedure.